QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 preload-dispvm-max
 ^^^^^^^^^^^^^^^^^^

 Number of disposables to preload.
-Upon setting, the number of running preloaded disposables will be adjusted to match the maximum configured, if there is not enough of them and there is enough available memory on the system, new ones will be created, if there are more than enough, the excess will be removed.
+Upon setting, the quantity of running preloaded disposables will be adjusted to match the maximum configured, if there is not enough of them and there is enough available memory on the system, new ones will be created, if there are more than enough, the excess will be removed.

 |
 | **Valid on**: disposable template